 – You are not allowed in Ice cream manufacturing

-– You are not allowed in Pharmaceutical manufacturing
+– Also you are not allowed in Pharmaceutical manufacturing

 – You are not allowed in cold storage, timber, gold, silver and inlaid stone